 A DAILY INTAKE OF PSYLLIUM CONTRIBUTES TO THE RELIEF OF IBS SYMPTOMS.

 Traditionally, psyllium has also been used as a demulcent, for treating urinary infections, as well as for the topical relief of skin infections.

 How It Works

-Chemically considered a polysaccharide, psyllium doesn't get absorbed in the small intestine, passing right through to the large intestine, where it is partially broken down by normal bacterial flora.
-In that environment, it absorbs the excess of water and increases around 10 times in volume, becoming a mucilaginous gel responsible for bulking the stools and stimulating their elimination.
+Psyllium is mostly composed by soluble fiber (and a smaller amount of insoluble fiber).
+This type of dietary fiber doesn't get absorbed in the small intestine, passing right through to the large intestine, where it is partially broken down by normal bacterial flora.
+In that environment, it absorbs the excess of water and increases around 10 times in volume, becoming a mucilaginous gel responsible for bulking the stools and stimulating their elimination.1

 Psyllium Side Effects

 Potential side effects include intestinal bloating, diarrhea, nausea, and mild abdominal cramping.
 It is recommendable to start with a low dose and increase intake gradually to minimize discomfort.
 Taking it with an adequate amount of liquid (e.g. water, milk, fruit juice, or similar) will prevent choking or possible damage to the esophagus.